Monday, October 07, 2013

 Sykes, which currently employs approximately 38,000 call-center representatives, is a large publically traded company that provides call center services for Fortune 1000 companies.
 It currently operates twenty-two call centers in eleven states while employing at-home agents in forty-fives states since their acquisition of Alpine Access, Inc., a named-Defendant in the current litigation.
 Sykes’s recent Second-Quarter 2013 Financial Results showed revenues from continuing operations of $304.7 million, including $25.1 million in revenue contribution from the Alpine Access acquisition.

 The case, filed by Johnson Becker, PLLC based in Minneapolis, MN, is currently pending before Judge John R. Tunheim and Magistrate Jeanne J. Graham in the United States District Court for the District of Minnesota.
-The Court has appointed Timothy J. Becker, Jacob R. Rusch, and David H. Grounds of Johnson Becker, PLLC; Jason J. Thompson and Jesse L. Young of Sommers Schwartz, P.C.; and Steven R. Maher of The Maher Law Firm as interim class counsel.
+The Court has appointed Timothy J. Becker, Jacob R. Rusch, and David H. Grounds of Johnson Becker, PLLC; Jason J. Thompson of Sommers Schwartz, P.C.; and Steven R. Maher of The Maher Law Firm as interim class counsel.